Thambi Durai

-Thambi Durai is a 1997 Indian Tamil-language film, directed by Senthilnathan and produced by K. Santhamani.
+Thambi Durai is a 1997 Indian Tamil-language action drama film, written and directed by Senthilnathan.
 The film stars Saravanan, Sukanya and M. N. Nambiar.
-The film was completed in 1994 but had a delayed release in 1997.
+It was completed in 1994 but was released on 5 December 1997.

 Plot

-The film starts with narration that the film is based on real event happened at Irukkangudi.
-Thambidurai (Saravanan) who stays with his grandfather (MN Nambiar) is a poor boatman falls in love with a rich girl Shenbagam (Sukanya) who is tortured by her rich stepmother (Manjula Vijayakumar).
+The film starts with narration that the film is based on real event that happened at Irukkangudi.
+Thambidurai (Saravanan) who stays with his grandfather (MN Nambiar) is a poor boatman and falls in love with a rich girl Shenbagam (Sukanya) who is tortured by her rich stepmother (Manjula Vijayakumar).
 Thambidurai and Shenbagam elope and get married.

-Shenbagam's uncle (Nalinikanth) who wants to marry her together plots with a womanising landlord (Senthilnathan) to separate them.
+Shenbagam's uncle (Nalinikanth) who wants to marry her, plots with a womanising landlord (Senthilnathan) to separate them.
 They murder Thambidurai's grandfather and Shenbagam's grandmother.
 They approach a sorcerer (Bayilvan Ranganathan) who indulges in black magic.
-Sorcerer with his magic makes Thambidurai almost dead.
-Thambidurai is presumed to be dead, however he is taken care by a priest (Shanmugasundaram).
+The Sorcerer with his magic makes Thambidurai almost dead.
+Thambidurai is presumed to be dead, but is taken care of by a priest (Shanmugasundaram).
 Shenbagam is forced to dress up as a widow.
 Landlord also murders Shenbagam's sister (Mounika) and his own wife by setting up a bomb in tiffin box.

 In the climax, by the blessings of goddess, landlord dies by suffering from fits.
-Thambidurai survives from the magic and Nalinikanth gets killed by Manjula.
+Thambidurai survives the magic and Nalinikanth gets killed by Manjula.